Vruddhi18/Time-Series-Transformer/README.md

 ## IO

-IO is a huge component for this package.
-The current version support pandas DataFrame, numpy ndArray, Apache Arrow Table, Apache Feather, and Apache Parquet.
-All those io can specify whether to expand category or time for the export format.
+IO is a significant component for this package.
+The current version supports pandas DataFrame, numpy ndArray, Apache Arrow Table, Apache Feather, and Apache Parquet.
+All these io can specify whether to expand the category or time for the export format.
 In this demo, we will show numpy and pandas.
-Also, Transformer can combine make_label function and sepLabel parameter inside of export to seperate data and label.
+Additionally, transformer can combine make_label function and sepLabel parameter inside of export to separate data and labels.

 ### pandas